IshaanA-projects/mlkit/README.md

   Includes:
   ### LinearRegression
-  Finds the line of best fit.
-Currently only works in 2d
+  Does least squares regression.
+Now works in multiple dimensions
 ## neighbours
   A group of modes that used nearest neighbours type algorithms